google/WebFundamentals/src/content/en/fundamentals/performance/webpack/index.md

 out unused code (to name but a few optimizations) can ensure your app has a minimal network and processing cost.

-Let's get started by looking at optimizing one of the costliest resources in a modern app – JavaScript.
+Let’s get started by looking at optimizing one of the costliest resources in a modern app – JavaScript.

 Note: We created a training app to play with optimizations described in this article.
 Try squeezing